kevinbenningshof/kevinbenningshof.github.io/README.md

 This is the Git repository for the website **kevinbenningshof.nl**, which is currently using the Hugo CMS platform.

-This website was migrated from the **mjcb.io** domain in early 2025.

 ## Theme ##

 The website **kevinbenningshof.nl** uses the theme [Hugo Clarity](https://github.com/chipzoller/hugo-clarity).